Table of Contents

 Remember: Your Browser, Your Choice

-Your choice of browser isn’t just a technical decision - it’s a vote for the kind of internet you want.
+Your choice of a private browser isn’t just a technical decision - it’s a vote for the kind of internet you want.
 Every time you open a privacy-respecting browser instead of Chrome or Edge, you’re sending a message that your data belongs to you, not to big tech companies.